 What makes modern amateur rocketry so different from the days of "October Sky" in the 1950's and 60's is the personal computer.
 Today, amateurs can test their rocket and rocket motor designs on their personal computers to see if the designs will work before a single part is built.
-CP Technologies was one of the first company to develop and bundle rocketry software together for amateur rocketry.
-Unlike software offered by other companies, our software has been extensively tested in the amateur and professional environment.
-It has been used to successfully design small rockets like those used in beginning Rocket Camp classes (left) and large rockets such as the SHARP S1 sounding rocket developed under NASA contract (right).
+CP Technologies was one of the first companies to develop and bundle rocketry software together for amateur rocketry.
+Our software has been extensively tested in the amateur and professional environment.

 In the old days, the amateur had to experiment with different chemicals to see what may be a good propellant.
 Even if they found one, they could never be sure of the performance.
 Those days are over with the software program, Chem *.
 It calculates the performance of virtually any solid, liquid or hybrid propellant combination.
 Simply input the propellant ingredients and Chem * calculates the combustion temperature, propellant density, C-star, specific impulse and a lot more.